narenchandrak/Microservice/openshift/Production-Installation.md

 # ansible-playbook -i ~/inventory.ini playbooks/deploy_cluster.yml
 ```

-Now you have to wait approx 20-30 Minutes to complete the Installation
+Now you have to wait approx. 60-80 Minutes to complete the Installation